Skip to main content

 Call-offs were inconsistent.

-Owned tools and welders weren’t tracked.
+Owned tools and welders were not tracked consistently.

 3. Administrative Overload